DiamondLightSource/versiongit/CONTRIBUTING.rst

 The code in this repository conforms to standards set by the following tools:

-- black_ for code formatting
 - flake8_ for style checks
+- flake8-black_ for code formatting
-- `flake8-import-order`_ for import ordering
+- `flake8-isort`_ for import ordering
 - mypy_ for static type checking (for Python3.6+)

 .. _flake8: http://flake8.pycqa.org/en/latest/